Fault Tolerance for Service Function Chains: Evaluation

 We use the middleboxes and chains shown in \tabl{implemented-stuff}.
 The middleboxes are implemented in Click~\cite{click}. \texttt{MazuNAT} is an implementation of the core parts of a commercial NAT \cite{mazunat-click}, and \texttt{SimpleNAT} provides basic NAT functionalities.
-They represent read-heavy middleboxes with a moderate write load on the shared state (i.e., a flow table mapping private and public addresses). \texttt{Monitor} is a read/write heavy middlebox that counts the number of packets in a flow or across flows.
+They represent read-heavy middleboxes with a moderate write load on the shared state. \texttt{Monitor} is a read/write heavy middlebox that counts the number of packets in a flow or across flows.
 It takes a \emph{sharing level} parameter that specifies the number of threads sharing the same state variable.
-For example, no state is shared for the sharing level 1, and 8 \texttt{Monitor}'s threads share the same state variable for sharing level 8. \texttt{Gen} represents a write-heavy middlebox that takes a state size parameter, which allows us to test the impact of a middlebox's state size on performance. texttt{Gen} is a write-heavy middlebox that takes a size parameter. \texttt{Gen} updates a state variable with this size per packet allowing us to test the impact of a middlebox's state size on performance. \texttt{Firewall} is a stateless firewall.
-Our experiments also test three chains ($\texttt{Ch-}n$, \texttt{Ch-Gen}, \texttt{Ch-Rec}) that are composed of combinations of these middleboxes.
+For example, no state is shared for the sharing level 1, and all 8 threads share the same state variable for sharing level 8. \texttt{Gen} represents a write-heavy middlebox that takes a state size parameter, which allows us to test the impact of a middlebox's state size on performance. \texttt{Firewall} is stateless.
+Our experiments also test three chains comprised of these middleboxes, namely $\texttt{Ch-}n$, \texttt{Ch-Gen}, and \texttt{Ch-Rec}.

 For experiments in the first environment, we report latency and throughput.
 For a latency data-point, we report the average of hundreds of samples taken in a 10 second interval.
 For a throughput data-point, we report the average of maximum throughput values measured every second in a 10-second interval.
 Unless shown, we do not report confidence intervals as they are negligible.
-Unless otherwise specified, the packet size in our experiments is 256~B, and $f=1$.
+Unless told otherwise, the packet size in our experiments is 256~B, and $f=1$.